-There is a need to create an application timeframe for oyster licence applications. i.e applications are invited from oyster fishers seeking a licence to operate an Oyster Dredge for the 2020 season.
-Please refer to Appendix 1 for the Oyster Dredge Licence Application Form.
+There is a need to create an application timeframe for oyster licence applications. i.e applications are invited from oyster fishers seeking a licence to operate an Oyster Dredge for the 2024 season.
+Applications will only be accepted from applicants with boats on the sea fishing boat register of the Department of Agriculture, Food and the Marine.
+Applicants must complete Appendix 1 of the Oyster Dredge Licence Application Form.
 Please note that application forms are also available online at: